geotools/geotools/docs/user/advanced/integration.rst

 Single Plugin
 '''''''''''''

-The udig project uses this technique as a stopgap solution, simply placing all the GeoTools jars into a single plugin will allow the Factory SPI system to function.
+The udig project uses this technique as a stopgap solution: place all the GeoTools jars into a single plugin will allow the Factory SPI system to function.

 The Eclipse environment uses OSGi to manage the loading and unloading of "bundles" of resources,